jareer-rgb/optimalemd-be/docs/EMAIL_SETUP_GUIDE.md

-# 📧 OptimalEMD Backend - Email Service Setup Guide
+# 📧 OptimaleMD Backend - Email Service Setup Guide

 ## Overview

-This guide will help you set up the email service for your OptimalEMD Backend, including password reset emails, welcome emails, and email verification.
+This guide will help you set up the email service for your OptimaleMD Backend, including password reset emails, welcome emails, and email verification.
 The system now uses verification links instead of OTP codes and is fully integrated with your existing mailer service.

 ## 🎯 What's Been Updated

 ### 1. **Mailer Service Conversion**
 - ✅ **From OTP to Verification Links**: No more OTP codes, now uses secure verification links
-- ✅ **OptimalEMD Branding**: Dark theme with red accents matching your frontend
+- ✅ **OptimaleMD Branding**: Dark theme with red accents matching your frontend
 - ✅ **Professional Email Templates**: Beautiful, responsive email designs
 - ✅ **Multiple Email Types**: Welcome, password reset, and verification emails